ubf/ubf/doc/README.md

 Copyright (c) 2011-2012 by Joseph Wayne Norton

-__Authors:__ Joseph Wayne Norton ([`norton@alum.mit.edu`](mailto:norton@alum.mit.edu)).<p>This is UBF, a framework for getting Erlang to talk to the outside world.
+__Authors:__ Joseph Wayne Norton ([`norton@alum.mit.edu`](mailto:norton@alum.mit.edu)).<p>This is UBF, a framework that permits Erlang and the outside world to talk with each other.
 This repository is based on Joe Armstrong's original UBF code with an MIT license file added to the distribution.
 Since then, a large number of enhancements and improvements have been added.</p>
 <p><em>This repository is intended for production deployment and is deployed
-in carrier-grade systems.</em></p>
+in "24x7x365" carrier-grade systems.</em></p>

 <h2 id="_quick_start_recipe">Quick Start Recipe</h2>